MlingConf: A Comprehensive Study of Multilingual Confidence Estimation on Large Language Models: Introduction

 \section{Introduction}

-Although LLMs have exhibited noteworthy proficiencies across a range of NLP tasks, their susceptibility to generating hallucinated contents and being overconfident in their generations incurs concerns about unreliability in real-world applications \cite{ziwei2023survey,rawte2023survey}.
+Large Language Models' (LLMs) susceptibility to generating hallucinated contents incurs concerns about unreliability in real-world applications \cite{ziwei2023survey,rawte2023survey}.
 Therefore, it becomes increasingly crucial for users to directly ascertain how much they can trust a model's response.
-Assessing the confidence or uncertainty of a model's output can immediately indicate the level of reliability to users, thereby playing a key role in developing trustworthy AI systems \cite{geng2023survey,kadavath2022language,hu2023uncertainty,anonymous2024can,kuhn2023semantic,lin2023generating,chen2023quantifying,lin2022teaching}.
+Assessing the confidence or uncertainty of a model's output can immediately indicate the level of reliability to users, thereby playing a key role in developing trustworthy AI systems \cite{geng2023survey,kadavath2022language}.

-However, existing research on confidence or uncertainty estimations of LLMs is confined exclusively in English \cite{lin2023generating, lin2022teaching, chen2023quantifying, duan2023shifting, varshney2023stitch,tian2023just}.
-With the accelerated pace of globalization, it is essential to develop worldwide reliable AI applications.
-There is a dearth of research dedicated to extending the confidence estimation methods of LLMs reported in \textit{English} to encompass other widely used languages such as \textit{Chinese} and \textit{French}.
-The limitation leaves the open problem of utilizing current confidence estimation methods in diverse linguistic contexts, raising the first research question: \textbf{i)} \textit{ How does the confidence estimation performance vary across various languages?} By performing several confidence estimation methods, the optimal approach applicable within multilingual environments can determined.
-When viewing different languages, we can discern if different languages have consistent confidence scores on LLMs.
-In addition, we can further explore the potential variations in different languages when using the obtained scores as feedback for LLM self-refinement \cite{madaan2023self}.